Personalised business insurance

 Here are a few questions to ask yourself before applying to an accelerator programme:

-- Is my team prepared to relocate for [however long the programme runs for]?
+- Is my team prepared to relocate for the duration of the programme?
 There are accelerator programmes throughout the world, so you may find that there’s a suitable option near you.
-Check out Hubble’s list of London accelerators and incubators and Crunchbase’s useful directory of accelerator programmes around the world.
+Check out Hubble’s 2022 list of London accelerators and incubators, or Crunchbase’s useful directory of accelerator programmes around the world.